samoshkin/tmux-plugin-sysstat/readme.md

 We align CPU calculation intervals (`-w`) with tmux status bar refresh interval (`status-interval` setting).

-### "cmd not ready" message

-When you run *tmux* for the first time, you might see following message instead of CPU metric for few seconds.

-> cmd ~/.tmux/plugins/sysstat/scripts/cpu.sh not ready

-This is because CPU calculation is long running command, which need to measures CPU average per second for specific time interval.
-It's not a one-shot command, like memory calculation, which just queries `vmstat` or `proc/meminfo` for current system state.
-If we did the same for CPU calculation, it would have just print CPU usage average since system bootstrap (not for last X seconds).

-Quote from `man tmux`:
-> When constructing formats, tmux does not wait for `#()' commands to finish; instead, the previous result from running the same command is used, or a placeholder if the command has not been run before.
-If the command hasn't exited, the most recent line of output will be used, but the status line will not be updated more than once a second.

-Therefore, when you run `tmux` for the first time, there is no previous result, thus it prints `<'cmd' not ready>`.
-Next time status bar is refreshed, tmux will use previous command's output.
-This is expected behavior.

 Internals: memory calculation
 ----------------------------
 You might ask what we treat as `free` memory and how it's calculated.